oht505/Data_Extraction_and_Defense_in_Large_Language_Models/README.md

 > You can apply this script to any output file from `extraction_LMs.py`, including those from `nano`, `gpt2`, or `dp` variants.
 > Intermediate files (for resuming or debugging) are deleted automatically after successful run.

-### Visualization

-You can now use this CSV to visualize category-level memorization differences between models.

-(Under construction...)

 ---

 # Measure Accuracy